 While most people look to the sun when it comes to how hot their house is, artificial lighting increases the temperature as well.
-The quickest, easiest fix for this is to turn off any unnecessary lights which are not being utilized.
-Aside from reducing the amount of heat in your house, it will concurrently reduce your utility bills, and that’s something most customers would embrace wholeheartedly
+The quickest, easiest fix for this is to turn off any unnecessary lights that are not being utilized.
+Aside from reducing the amount of heat in your house, it will concurrently reduce your utility bills, and that’s something most customers would embrace wholeheartedly.

 - Don’t Cook Inside if You Can Help It

 Another simple, but often overlooked tip in regards to keeping your house cooler without increasing the use of the air conditioner is to reduce the use of kitchen appliances used for cooking.
 If you can cook outside on the grill, do it.
 If you’re using a 400-degree oven when it’s 90 degrees outside, you can bet the internal temperature of your house, especially the kitchen and dining area, will vastly increase.
 Using outside cooking methods go a long way to reduce soaring internal temperatures. such increase.